zhicongg13/Sales_Data_Analysis/README.md

 * Data Exploration (Pandas)
 * Data Visualisation (Matplotlib, Seaborn, Plotly)

+Super Store Dataset obtained from: https://www.kaggle.com/datasets/laibaanwer/superstore-sales-dataset

 Project Overview:
-This project constitutes a comprehensive analysis of Super Store's sales data, with the primary objective of deriving valuable insights into various facets of the company's performance.
-The project is structured around five key analytical areas, each designed to answer specific questions and uncover valuable information:
+This project thoroughly analyses Super Store's sales data to uncover valuable company performance insights.
+It is organised into five key analytical areas, each tailored to address specific questions and reveal valuable information.

 1. **Time Analysis**:
    - What is the trend of sales over the years?